SpikingNetwork/TrainSpikingNet.jl/README.md

 # Intel Math Kernel Library #

 The CPU code can be sped up by about 10% on Intel machines using the drop-in MKL package to replace the default OpenBLAS.
 To install it, change into the TrainSpikingNet.jl directory and execute `julia -e 'using Pkg;
 Pkg.add("MKL")'`.
+Then edit "src/init.jl" and "src/cpu/{train,test}.jl"
-Then edit "src/cpu/train.jl" and add the line "using MKL" just below the line starting with "using LinearAlgebra...".
+and add the line "using MKL" just above the line starting with "using LinearAlgebra...".
 Alternatively, MKL can be automatically used for your other Julia code as well by adding "using MKL" to "~/.julia/config/startup.jl" instead.

 # Plugins #